LATE 1700s TO EARLY 1800s

 Little did anyone know that by allowing Thomas Boss to continue his apprenticeship, it would be the start of a story that would secure the Boss family name at the very heart of gunmaking for centuries to come.

 Eventually Thomas established a name for himself as a top gunmaker.
-Working mostly as an outworker, a position that saw him finishing guns for the best-known gunmakers of the time, was something he excelled at.
+He worked mostly as an outworker, a position that saw him finishing guns for the best-known gunmakers of the time – something he excelled at.

 This way of working continued for many years, and we have to remember the sheer scale of the London gunmaking business at this time meant he was a man in demand.
 The quality of his workmanship ensured his reputation as a gunmaker of esteem across the city; however, for a man as ambitious and industrious as Thomas Boss, it wasn’t long before he gained the will and capital to create a gun bearing his own name: Boss.

 In 1812 Boss & Co was born.
 Thomas placed adverts in newspapers addressed to gentlemen, sportsmen and others, announcing Boss & Co to the nation.
 These adverts promoted ‘self-acting safety guns, constructed to remove all apprehension of danger as they cannot be discharged except when held in the shooting position’.
 Proudly, these guns were manufactured ‘in a superior style of elegant workmanship’ by Thomas Boss of Edgware Road, London.

 At this time, Thomas provided home visits to potential customers by day, and at his private home of an evening, but that was soon to change.

 1827 – 1856

 As is true of any company wanting to make a name for itself amongst established competition, Thomas Boss knew the importance of image.